[This post is part of the pre-passover “blogExodus” at http://imabima.blogspot.com/ ]

 Wednesday (ALL day) and Thursday morning I cleaned my kitchen for Passover.
 For the last few years I have “done” the kitchen before the living room, where we continue to eat non-Passover foods.
 I prefer to do the heavier work at least a week before the holiday, so as not to arrive to the holiday “seder table” exhausted.
 In former years I have used “cleaning the kitchen” as an excuse to consume “instant energy”, in the form of fine Swiss chocolate.
 Even last year, well down the “diet road”, I succumbed to temptation (albeit much less than in previous years), and this year I hoped to do much better.
 The chocolate I had purchased for holiday baking use I placed along with other groceries for the holiday in sealed boxes.
 And for several days, even though I was VERY hungry (blame habit and lack of sleep), I was doing GREAT.
 Then, when emptying out some of the closets in the kitchen on Monday afternoon, I found a stashed-away half bar of chocolate.
 And as the evening progressed, I slowly and surely polished off the entire 90 grams of creamy smoothness….

 Having given in to temptation once, on the marrow I was craving chocolate with my whole soul.
 But, determined not to gain too much over the holiday season, I decided to allow myself on Tuesday a few high calorie items, but not chocolate.
 Then on Wednesday, I allowed myself extra calories, but not sweet items.
 The idea was to allow myself a bit of leeway, but to progress back gradually to a normal eating plan.

-One of my married sons phoned me the other day, offering to come and help me with the pre-Passover work on day next week.
-I declined, and told him that I didn’t really need him to come, that his wife surely needed the help more.
+One of my married sons phoned me the other day, offering to come and help me with the pre-Passover work one day next week.
+I declined, and told him that I didn't really need him to come, that his wife surely needed the help more.

 He then asked “Is it easier cleaning this year, now that you’ve lost weight?”